 Communication Studies, Film, and New Media majors complete both paid and unpaid internships to enrich their skills and experience in their interest area.
 The department works hand in hand with the Strommen Center for Meaningful Work to craft meaningful internship experiences that are beneficial for both the student intern and for the internship organization.
-Many students who complete internships through our program continue on with their internship organization after the internship is concluded.

 Communication Studies, Film, and New Media Internship Faculty Supervisor

 Finding an Internship

 Finding an internship is exciting and challenging.
 As you begin your search, be sure to consider it.
 Check out the Strommen Center webpage.
 There is a link on the right menu where students can search for jobs and internships.
-For more hands on help, contact the Strommen Center.
+For more hands-on help, contact the Strommen Center.

 Check out the Communication Studies & Film Facebook page.
 Any internship opportunities that are sent to the Communication Studies Department is posted to Facebook.